-Do not touch terminals before the capacitors have fully discharged.
+Do not touch terminals before the drive has fully discharged.

 Before servicing, disconnect all power to the equipment.
-The internal capacitor remains charged even after the power supply is turned off.
-The charge indicator LED will extinguish when the DC bus voltage is below 50 Vdc.
+The capacitor for the control power supply remains charged even after the power supply is turned off.
+The charge indicator LED will extinguish when the control power supply voltage is below 50 Vdc.
 To prevent electric shock, wait for at least the time specified on the warning label; after all indicators are OFF, measure for unsafe voltages to confirm the drive is safe prior to servicing.